-The standard architecture is best suited for applications that require a scalable, centrally managed SCADA system using only one on-premise Ignition server and select modules.
-This implementation is the most cost-effective setup since you only pay for one license to have unlimited connections, tags, databases and web-deployable clients.
+The standard architecture is best suited for applications that require a centrally managed SCADA system using only one on-premise Ignition server and selected modules.
+This implementation is one of the most cost-effective setups as you only pay for one Ignition server licence to have unlimited connections, tags, databases and web-deployable clients.

 The Hub & Spoke architecture consists of one Ignition Gateway (Hub) that is connected to several local or remote networks (Spoke).

 The Hub consists of a central Ignition Gateway with Vision, Reporting and Mobile Modules and a database server.
 The Spoke piece consists of a stripped-down Ignition Gateway with OPC UA and SQL Bridge Modules.